Mxyuki/AMQ-Scripts/README.md

 Instead of having the window with the Solo / Multi / Nexus appear those 3 options a directly available on the Play button now.

-# AMQ Skin Counter
+# AMQ Skin Plus

-AMQ Skin Counter is a script that display `The number of skin owner` / `The number of total skins in AMQ`, it will also tell you ther Percentage of skin you have.
+AMQ Skin Plus is a script that display `The number of skin owner` / `The number of total skins in AMQ`, it will also tell you ther Percentage of skin you have.

+It also let you filter Skins by `Tier`

+And let you Search Skins by `Name`.

 All of that in the `Avatar Page` on top of your `Avatar`.